Wireless charging inches ahead as two industry groups merge

-The Alliance for Wireless Power, backed by Intel (INTC.O), Qualcomm (QCOM.O) and Samsung Electronics (005930.KS), and Power Matters Alliance, a second group, said on Monday they would join in a new entity aimed at accelerating the adoption of wireless charging in consumer devices.
+The Alliance for Wireless Power, backed by Intel, Qualcomm and Samsung Electronics, and Power Matters Alliance, a second group, said on Monday they would join in a new entity aimed at accelerating the adoption of wireless charging in consumer devices.

-Power Matters Alliance is supported by Procter & Gamble (PG.N) as well as Starbucks Corp (SBUX.O).
+Power Matters Alliance is supported by Procter & Gamble as well as Starbucks Corp.

 The merger of the two groups is a new signal the industry is converging toward an agreed-upon framework that could lead manufacturers to include wireless charging technology in more smartphones, tablets and wearable computing gadgets.
 The two groups agreed last year to ensure their two standards are interoperable.